60 Best Healthy Memorial Day Recipes

 Pulled Pork Sandwich

-Traditional North Carolina pulled pork is dressed with nothing more than a bit of spicy cider vinegar that's used to accentuate the meat's flavor, not mask it.
-We get back to the humble hog treatment and turn out a sandwich flush with flavor and light on calories.
+Traditional North Carolina pulled pork is dressed with nothing more than a bit of spicy cider vinegar, which is used to accentuate the meat's flavor—not mask it.
+We get back to the humble hog treatment and turn out a sandwich packed with flavor yet light on calories.

 Get our recipe for Pulled Pork Sandwiches.